Sexual violence community awareness activities

 What are we doing?

-Sexual violence can be a form of domestic and family violence and a stand-alone crime.
+Sexual violence can be a form of domestic and family violence and a standalone form of violence.
 Like domestic and family violence, more women experience sexual assault and sexual harassment than men.
+The 2016 Personal Safety Survey (PSS) found one in five Australian women has experienced sexual violence since the age of 15.

 Despite recent changes to legislation there are still many barriers that make it difficult for women to report and access services.
 This includes women not being believed and as a result not trusting the criminal justice system.